dainst/civers-prototype/README.md

 which provides the *Widget*.
 Finally the **Scraper** itself provides an API which makes the scraping code directly accessible (omitting DOI generation).

-Consult the [technical documentation](./docs/README_TECHNICAL.md) for an architectural overview.
+For an architectural overview consult the [technical documentation](./docs/README_TECHNICAL.md).

 ### Notes and Troubleshooting